piokuc/airpollution/README.md

-Benchark scripts for the first ECMWF InClass Competetition
+Benchark scripts and more for the first ECMWF InClass Competetition

 Predict impact of air pollution on mortality rates: